from a handpicked tutor in LIVE 1-to-1 classes

 Fibonacci Sequence Properties

 1) Fibonacci numbers are related to the golden ratio.
-Any Fibonacci number can be calculated using the golden ratio, Fn =(Φn - (1-Φ)n)/√5, Here φ is the golden ratio and Φ ≈ 1.618034.
+Any Fibonacci number can be calculated (approximately) using the golden ratio, Fn =(Φn - (1-Φ)n)/√5 (which is commonly known as "Binet formula"), Here φ is the golden ratio and Φ ≈ 1.618034.

 To find the F7, we apply F7 = [(1.618034)7 - (1-1.618034)7] / √5 = 13

 Just by multiplying the previous Fibonacci Number by the golden ratio (1.618034), we get the approximated Fibonacci number.
 For example, 13 is a number in the sequence, and 13 × 1.618034... = 21.034442.
 This gives the next Fibonacci number 21 after 13 in the sequence.

 2) Observe the sequence to find another interesting pattern.
 Every 3rd number in the sequence (starting from 2) is a multiple of 2.
 Every 4th number in the sequence (starting from 3) is a multiple of 3 and every 5th number (starting from 5) is a multiple of 5; and so on.

 3) The Fibonacci sequence works below zero too.
 We write F-n = (-1)n+1 Fn.
 For example, F-4 = (-1)5 .
 F4 = (-1) 3 = -3.

-4) The sum of n terms of Fibonacci Sequence is given by Σi=0n Fi = Fn+2 - F2 (or) Fn+2 - 1, where Fn is the nth Fibonacci number.
+4) The sum of n terms of the Fibonacci sequence is given by Σi=0n Fi = Fn+2 - F2 (or) Fn+2 - 1, where Fn is the nth Fibonacci number.
 (Note: the first term starts from F0)

 For example, the sum of first 10 terms of sequence = 12th term - 1 = 89 - 1 = 88.
 It can be mathematically written as Σi=09 Fi = F11 - 1 = 89 - 1 = 88.